 The Category 1 storm, sustained winds of up to 80 miles per hour, is about 135 miles south-southeast of Grand Bahama Island, the National Hurricane Center reports.
-The storm has slowed, but is still moving northwest toward Florida at around 12 miles per hour.
+The storm slowed but is still moving northwest toward Florida at around 12 miles per hour.

-The area from Boca Raton to the Volusia-Flagler county line is now under a hurricane warning, while Boca Raton south to Hallendale Beach is udner a hurricane watch.
+The area from Boca Raton to the Volusia-Flagler county line is now under a hurricane warning, while Boca Raton south to Hallandale Beach is under a hurricane watch.

 8:00 p.m.
 July 31